juju/docs/src/en/clouds-gce.md

 	--display-name "Compute Engine Juju service account"
 ```

-The list of service accounts now becomes:
+For our current example, the list of service accounts is now:

 ```no-highlight
 NAME                                    EMAIL